esthersole/HumDig/README.md

 ### On a Windows computer
 #### Step by step
 First you should have `Python` installed.
 If you don't, get it at https://www.python.org/downloads/.
-During installation, check a box stating something similar to `Add Python to PATH`.
+During installation, check a box or answer `Y`when prompted to something similar to `Add Python to PATH`.

 Then:
 1. Open the folder in File Explorer and click on the address bar at the top of the window.